pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 PFS increases security under the following circumstances:

-ⓐ the adversary captures an encrypted message in transit, and retains a copy, ⓑ the user's devices have their copies, and their secret keys, ⓒ the user's secret key for the message is compromised without the user's copy being compromised, either
+1. the adversary captures an encrypted message in transit, and retains a copy,
+2. the user's devices have their copies, and their secret keys,
+3. the user's secret key for the message is compromised without the user's copy being compromised, either:
     * through cryptanalysis, or
     * by compromise of a device that has deleted the message, or
     * by compromise of a device which has not yet received the message, or